Doston1/rockpoint/pos-manager/README.md

-# Zentra POS Frontend
+# RockPoint POS Frontend

-This is the frontend application for the Zentra Point of Sale system built with React, TypeScript, and Material-UI.
+This is the frontend application for the RockPoint Point of Sale system built with React, TypeScript, and Material-UI.

 ## Features